 Eat and hydrate: Beat your nerves and keep hunger away by eating at least four hours prior to your appointment.
-Staying hydrated also helps calm your nerves.
+Staying hydrated also calms your nerves.

-Arrive a few minutes early: Piercing studios can look daunting, especially if it is your first time in there.
-Arrive a few minutes early and make yourself comfortable around all the equipment.
+Arrive early: Piercing studios can look daunting, especially if it is your first time.
+Arrive a few minutes early and get comfortable around the equipment.

-Pick out the right studs: Since you are going to be wearing your starter stud for at least six weeks, make sure to pick out a versatile one that is easy to pair with all outfits.
-Also, stick to hypoallergenic metals, especially if it’s your first piercing.
+The right studs: Since you are going to be wearing the stud for at least six weeks, pick out a versatile one that goes with all outfits.
+Stick to hypoallergenic metals, as artificial materials can cause allergy or infection.

-Disinfect your hands: Before doing anything around the open wound, wash your hands and disinfect them in order to avoid any contamination.
+Disinfect: Before cleaning the open wound, wash your hands and disinfect them.

-Dab, don’t wipe: Avoid rubbing the open wound as much as possible.
-Dab, don’t wipe, with a tissue or clean cloth in order to get rid of any pus that might have congealed in there.
+Just dab: Avoid rubbing the open wound.
+Dab, don’t wipe, with a tissue or cotton pad in order to get rid of any pus that might have congealed there.

-Keep the area away from products: Make sure you are not getting any skin or hair care products on the piercing site.
-Products like shampoos, soaps or hairsprays can irritate the tissue.
+Keep the area away from products: Make sure you are not getting any skin or hair care products on the piercing.
+Products like shampoos, makeup or hairsprays can irritate the wound.

-- Aching and throbbing pain in and around the piercing, especially a couple of days after the piercing
+Aching and throbbing pain days after the piercing

 How to treat an infected ear piercing

-2) How do you sleep with a newly pierced earlobe?
+How do you sleep with a new piercing?